incodehq/incode-platform/README.md

     isis.services.command.actions=ignoreQueryOnly
 </pre>

-An individual action can then be explicitly excluded from having a persisted command using `@Command(disabled=true)`.
+An individual action can then be explicitly excluded from having a persisted command using `@Action(command=CommandReification.DISABLED)`.

 #### "Out-of-the-box" (-SNAPSHOT) ####